 I recently returned to Canada and Toronto Film School after having attended the 45th Annual Gramado Film Festival in southern Brazil, dubbed ‘Brazil’s Oscars’ – what a great week!
 The festival celebrated Canada for our 150th, dedicating a plaque to us in their historic theatre among other honours.

 For my talk, I spoke about the realities of selling series in Canada and the US.
-I also did a workshop about character and story development.
+I also did a workshop on character and story development.
 The Brazilians were extremely gracious and engaged.
 Most attendees were filmmakers with films in the festival, looking to hear about the way we do things and the Canadian experience.

 From these sessions, we were able to meet Guadalajara Film Festival organizer Pedro Andres and Uruguayan producer Pablo Martinez Pessi, whose documentary Mirando al Cielo was a festival hit.
 We quickly decided to make them honourary Canadians – here we all are taking official pictures with diplomats at the Canadian reception before the awards show.
 We also had the pleasure of meeting Quebec producer Yannick Letourneau, whose film X-500 was the talk of the festival, up for several prizes.